JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 ### Show result of an action without context

-Use a timeline notification when an action was called from the context already closed, like a dialog or a popup.
+Use a timeline notification when an action was called from a context that is already closed, like a dialog or a popup.

 ![Two notifications with results of actions that are not tied to a particular dialog: the UI language was changed and project folders excluded from Windows Defender](notification_balloon_timeline_no_context_action.png){width=706}